 As an entrepreneur, what do you focus on?
 Do you consider mostly what you will get (profit), or what you will give (value)?

 If we’re all honest, the truth is that most of us probably focus somewhere in the middle.
-Few people become entrepreneurs purely for the good of humankind, and few people can find the necessary drive to manage a successful and influential business if they don’t believe that they’re bringing something fresh and exciting to people who need it.
+Few people become entrepreneurs just for altruistic reasons.
+Similarly, few can muster the drive for a successful business without believing they offer something fresh and exciting

 So, if ultimately, entrepreneurs need to balance their desire for profit and value, how do they make sure that they’re finding the right balance?

 You’ve got the drive, the vision, and maybe even a killer product.
 But have you ever stopped to think about your mindset?
 It’s the invisible force steering your entrepreneurial ship, and it’s about time you paid attention to it.
 Your mindset isn’t just about being positive; it’s about resilience, adaptability, and a thirst for learning.
 It’s the lens through which you see challenges as opportunities and setbacks as stepping stones.

 When it comes down to it, mindsets come in two forms: fixed and growth-oriented.
 A fixed mindset can ensnare you in a relentless loop of self-doubt and apprehension about failing.
 You might convince yourself you’re “not a numbers person” and steer clear of scrutinizing your business finances.
 Conversely, a growth mindset motivates you to welcome challenges, even when the road is fraught with obstacles.
 This attitude fuels the belief, “I can master this,” compelling you to seek valuable resources, find mentors, or enroll in courses for self-improvement.